Dune-CurvedGrid -- A Dune module for surface parametrization: CurvedGeometry and the geometry interface

-For the construction of a \texttt{LocalFunctionGeometry}, we have to provide a local-function of that grid-function and a \texttt{LocalGeometry}.
+For the construction of a \texttt{LocalFunctionGeometry}, we have to provide an element-function of that grid-function and a \texttt{LocalGeometry}.
 In case of wrapping the grid element geometry, i.e., \texttt{codim} is zero, this local-geometry mapping is the identity.
 An efficient implementation is given by the class \texttt{DefaultLocalGeometry}.

-\begin{c++} // Define a local-function from the grid-function auto sphereLocalFct = localFunction(sphereGridFct); auto localGeometry = DefaultLocalGeometry<double,2,2>{};
+\begin{c++} // Define an element-function from the grid-function auto torusElemFct = localFunction(torusGridFct); auto localGeometry = DefaultLocalGeometry<double,2,2>{};